julien-blanchon/muwanx/README.md

 ## Features

 - Real-time control of MuJoCo simulations with trained policies
-- Apply force to the simulation for testing robustness of the policies
+- Apply force to the simulation for testing the robustness of the policies
 - Change the state of the goal that policies reference
 - Fully client-side execution using MuJoCo compiled in WebAssembly and ONNX Runtime Web
 - Easy to share and host as a static site (e.g., GitHub Pages)